jsk245/rl_snake/README.md

 - I used batches of size 16
 - I didn't use a set number of episodes since I just let my model train until I hit Colab runtime limits
 - I used the Adam optimizer
+- I used a discount factor of .99

 ## Results
 Here is about 30-60 seconds of footage from an untrained model (top), a partially trained model (middle), and my fully trained model (bottom).
 One thing that's particularly